Las Vegas Father’s Rights & Paternity Attorney

 - Both parents must sign a Voluntary Acknowledgement of Paternity in front of a notary and file it with the Nevada Office of Vital Records.
 If this is done prior to the birth of the child, then the unmarried father can sign the birth certificate at the time of birth.
 If filed after, then the father’s name will be entered to the birth certificate once the form is completed and filed.

 - Either the father or mother can initiate a paternity hearing through the court system to prove paternity of a child under the age of 21.
 DNA testing may be performed if one of the parents denies or questions the identity of the father.

 If the mother of your child is married to another man at the time of the birth of your child, then you will not have the option to file the Voluntary Acknowledgement of Paternity, and paternity will have to be established using the court system.

 Protecting Unmarried Father’s Rights

 Once you have established paternity and are acknowledged as the father of your child, you will still have to take further steps to gain rights of access.
 Establishing paternity simply means that you are responsible for supporting the child financially.
 It does not provide you with any decision making or time-sharing rights; these will have to be established separately.

 If no formal child custody order is in place with the courts, you essentially have no legal rights of access to your children.
 You may have a verbal agreement that you get your kids every other weekend.
 If the mother decides not to honor this agreement, law enforcement will not assist you in regaining access.
-The law firm of Lunt Legal is dedicated to helping men protect their relationship with their kids through dedicated and experienced legal support from a skilled father’s rights attorney.
+Our Father’s Rights Attorneys are dedicated to helping men protect their relationship with their kids through dedicated and experienced legal support from a skilled father’s rights attorney.

 Obtaining Your Rights as a Father